sintakticniSladkorcek/generalAPIForSocialNetworks/README.md

 2) Verify your app in the *Settings* tab by clicking the blue *Verify* button.
 3) Head over to *Auth* tab and copy your credentials: `client ID` and `client secret`.
 Paste them into file `ln_credentials.json`.
 4) In the *Products* tab, enable *Sign in with LinkedIn* by clicking the blue *Select* button next to it.
-5) Go back to the *Auth* tab to the *OAuth 2.0 settings* section and add a redirect url under *Authorized redirect URLs for your app*.
-This can also be a postman link (https://oauth.pstmn.io/v1/callback) or a localhost link (http://127.0.0.1:8000).
+5) Go back to the *Auth* tab to the *OAuth 2.0 settings* section and add a redirect url `https://127.0.0.1:443/ln_auth` under *Authorized redirect URLs for your app*.
 Copy the url you added and paste it into file `ln_credentials.json` as it has to match in both locations in order for authentication to go through.

 ### Twitter